| Technician Engine Analysis ChecklistBy: Scott

 the inside that will contain any heavy deposits or worse, metal shavings.

+Take photos for later comparison.
 Immediately after start up note the oil pressure and again during our

 bollard pull test and lastly immediately upon reducing throttle after